18Yi/command-tool/README.md

 [中文README](./README_zh.md)

+> A simple CLI scaffolding for front-end projects
-> Use this command tool to build your own front end project templetes
+> Use this command tool to build your own front end project templates

 # Installation

+	// npm
-	npm install command-tool -g
+	npm install -g command-tool

+	// yarn
+	yarn global add command-tool

 # Usage

+	// default template demo
 	command-tool init <project-name>

+	//use your github template
+	command-tool init <project-name> <github-name>/<github-project>

 # Example

-this example will download templete from default url, the project name is my-temptele
+this example will download template from default url, the project name is my-temptele

+	command-tool init my-template

+this example will make a react template from https://github.com/dzfrontend/react-cli

-	command-tool init my-templete
+	command-tool init my-react -r dzfrontend/react-cli

 # What can scaffolding tool do?

 >  this command tool is the base of scaffolding tool. this scaffolding tool can be built like react-create-app, vue-cli and various front end templates.